-Between the two co-expression networks based on expression variation across genotypically diverse individuals, we also observed differences depending on which tissues were profiled.
-Our co-expression network derived from sampling of root tissue across a diverse set of individuals (ZmRoot) provided the best performance at the FDR we analyzed (Table 4), producing a total of 335 (326 from density and 11 from locality, 2 in both) HPO candidate genes as compared to 228 (all from locality) HPO candidate genes produced by the ZmPAN network, which was derived from expression profiles of whole seedlings.
-This result confirms our original motivation for collecting tissue-specific gene expression profiles: we expected that processes occurring in the roots would be central to element accumulation phenotypes, which were measured in kernels.
-However, the difference between the performance of these two networks was modest, and much less significant than the difference between the developmental/tissue atlas-derived network and the diverse genotype-derived network.
-Furthermore, we expect neither the ZmRoot nor the ZmPAN networks to fully describe elemental accumulation processes.
-While ions are initially acquired from the soil via the root system, we do not directly observe their accumulation in the seed.
-The datasets presented here could further be complemented by additional tissue specific data, such as genotypically diverse seed or leaf networks.
+Between the two co-expression networks based on expression variation across genotypically diverse individuals, we observed differences depending on which tissues were profiled.
+Our co-expression network derived from sampling of root tissue across a diverse set of individuals (ZmRoot) provided the best performance at our chosen FDR (Table 4), producing a total of 335 (326 from density and 11 from locality, 2 in both) HPO candidate genes as compared to 228 (all from locality) HPO candidate genes produced by the ZmPAN network, which was derived from expression profiles of whole seedlings.
+This result affirms our motivation for collecting tissue-specific gene expression profiles— we expected that processes occurring in the roots would be central to element accumulation phenotype (which were measured in kernels).
+The difference between the performance of these two networks was modest, however, and much less significant than the difference between the developmental/tissue atlas-derived network and the diverse genotype-derived network.
+Furthermore, we do not expect that the ZmRoot nor the ZmPAN networks fully describe elemental accumulation processes.
+While ions are initially acquired from soil via the root system, we do not directly observe its accumulation in the seed.
+The datasets presented here could further be complemented by additional tissue specific data such as genotypically diverse seed or leaf networks.

-The performance of the ZmRoot versus the ZmPAN network was also quite different depending on which network metric we used.
+The ZmRoot and ZmPan’s networks’ performances were strongly influenced by their respective network metrics.
 Specifically, HPO gene discovery in the ZmRoot network was driven by the density metric while performance of the ZmPAN network relied on the locality metric (Table 4).
-Though locality and density were positively correlated in both networks (Supp.
-Figure 6), implying that these two metrics are in fact related.
-This relationship was also seen for density and locality of GO terms.
-Table 1 shows that both metrics had similar overall performance, each capturing ~40% of GO terms in each network, however only ~25% were captured by both metrics indicating there are certain biological processes where one metric is more appropriate than the other.
-In addition to tissue source differing between the ZmRoot and ZmPAN network, the number of experimental accessions drastically differed between the networks (503 accessions in ZmPAN and 48 in ZmRoot), and this influenced the performance of network metrics.
+However, in both networks, locality and density’s positive correlation (Supp.
+Figure 6) implies that these two metrics are complementary.
+This relationship was also observed for the density and locality of GO terms.
+Table 1 shows that both metrics had similar overall performance, each capturing ~40% of GO terms in each network.
+However only ~25% were captured by both metrics, indicating that certain biological processes are reflective of each metric.
+In addition to tissue source differences between the ZmRoot and ZmPAN networks, the number of experimental accessions drastically differed between the networks (503 accessions in ZmPAN and 48 in ZmRoot) which influenced the performance of network metrics.
 We showed that locality was sensitive to the number of accessions used to calculated co-expression (Supp.
 Table 7) and thus could explain the bias between network metric and the number of input accessions.
-This result also suggests that that the 46 accessions in ZmRoot did not saturate this approach for co-expression signal and expanding the ZmRoot dataset to include 503 accessions would result in greater power to detect overlap and the identification of more true positives using locality.
+This result also suggests that that the 46 accessions in ZmRoot did not saturate this approach for co-expression signal, and that expanding the ZmRoot dataset to include 503 accessions would result in greater power to detect overlap and the identification of more true positives using locality.

-In general, our results strongly suggest that co-expression networks derived from expression profiling of genetically diverse individuals, as opposed to deep expression atlases derived from a single reference genotype, will be more powerful for interpreting candidate genetic loci identified in a GWAS.
+In general, our results strongly suggest that co-expression networks derived from expression profiling of genetically diverse individuals, as opposed to deep expression atlases derived from focus on a single reference genotype, will be more powerful for interpreting candidate genetic loci identified in a GWA studies.
 Furthermore, our findings suggest that where it is possible to identify relevant tissues for a phenotype of interest, tissue-specific expression profiling across genetically diverse individuals is an effective strategy.
 Identifying the best co-expression context for a given GWAS has important implications for data generation efforts in future studies.

 Conclusion